Oregon State Fair Authors Table

 Oregon Authors!

 Because there is only space for 12 authors at a time, you may need to limit your times to certain days or certain hours to make room for others.
 If you are requesting a block of 4 or 6 hours, please have mercy on me as volunteer scheduler and do not ask for just the middle of the day.
+To make room for other authors, it is also not permitted to attend both weekends of the fair; if you sign up for a Saturday or Sunday, you cannot sign up for a second Saturday or Sunday.

 If Salem is a long drive for you, you might choose to attend for all of just one day, or you might carpool with another author from your area, share a table for perhaps 2 or 4 hours, and still have time to explore the rest of the fair.